arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	>**Speaking Point**: Oops, it looks like there is a text error in the header - we repeated the word **and**.
 Let’s fix that.

-1. Press the **Ctrl** key in the browser to enable the **Web Essentials Browser Link Overlay** or hover the Web Essentials panel at the bottom of the browser.
+1. Press the **Ctrl** key in the browser to enable the **Web Essentials Browser Link Overlay** or hover over the Web Essentials panel at the bottom of the browser.

 1. Click on the **Design** link to enable **Design mode**.